acumos/security-verification/security-verification-service/docs/design.rst

 Scope
 -----

-The Security-Verification component (referred to here as S-V) addresses the following goals of the Acumos project, as outlined by the `Acumos TSC Security Committee <https://wiki.acumos.org/display/SEC>`_:
+The Security-Verification component (referred to here as SV) addresses the following goals of the Acumos project, as outlined by the `Acumos TSC Security Committee <https://wiki.acumos.org/display/SEC>`_: